The Shastra of Macrometa - Download the eBook

 Auto scale to meet demanding applications

 For many organizations, the time between launch and significant user adoption is short.
-Let's say that your app suddenly went viral.
+Let's say that an app suddenly went viral.
 Now what?

-An in-house database that cannot dynamically cope with the traffic spikes will affect your user experience, and you will be at risk of losing customers.
-Thanks to DBaaS, you can automatically scale out compute and underlying storage resources to ride out a spike in demand and free up resources when they are no longer needed.
-As a result, organizations can spend less time planning and more time building better apps.
+An in-house database that cannot dynamically cope with the traffic spikes will affect user experience, and organizations will be at risk of losing customers.
+Thanks to DBaaS, organizations can automatically scale out compute and underlying storage resources to ride out a spike in demand and free up resources when they are no longer needed.
+As a result, organizations can spend less time planning and more time focusing on other strategic objectives.

 Improved price-performance ratios